-Fraxel® DUAL Laser Skin Resurfacing in Houston and the Woodlands
+Fraxel® DUAL Laser Skin Resurfacing

 For patients interested in improving the appearance of their skin, the Fraxel DUAL Laser may be the right option.
 Targeting the tone and texture of the skin, Fraxel™ provides patients with a more youthful appearance of the face, neck, chest, arms, hands, legs and back.
 The treatment can additionally address fine lines and acne scars for beautiful-looking skin, simply by activating the body’s own natural healing process.